William-Rohm/MailSimUserGuide/README.md

 We'd love to get your feedback on MailSim.
 You can send your questions and suggestions to us:

-* In the Issues section of the [MailSim GitHub repository](https://github.com/OfficeDev/Interop-MailSim).
+* In the [Issues](https://github.com/OfficeDev/Interop-MailSim/issues) section of this repository.

 * Send us an email to [dochelp@microsoft.com](mailto:dochelp@microsoft.com?subject=Feedback%20on%20MailSim).